Charles M. Russell

 Peterson, Larry Len.
 Charles M. Russell, Legacy: Printed and Published Works of Montana’s Cowboy Artist.
-Helena, MT: Twodot Books, an imprint of Falcon Publishing; Great Falls, MT: C.M.
+Helena, Montana: Twodot Books, an imprint of Falcon Publishing; Great Falls, Montana: C.M.
 Russell Museum, 1999.

 Russell, Charles M. More Rawhides.
 Great Falls: Montana Newspaper Association, 1925.
 More Rawhides is a sequel to Russell’s Rawhide Rawlins Stories.